Effects of Salt on Kidney Health

 Salt is such a common seasoning today that it’s hard to imagine cooking without it.
 How do people do it?
-It makes your recipes taste better and adds to the enjoyment of most dishes, but the long-term consequences of salt consumption are so severe that it’s worth trying to cut it out of your diet completely.
+It makes your recipes taste much better.
+This can make your dishes more enjoyable, but the long-term consequences of excessive salt consumption can be significantly negative for your health, particularly for your kidney health.
+That being said, it’s worth trying to cut the extra salt out of your diet.

 The organs that suffer the most damage from salt consumption are your kidneys.
-Remember that your kidneys are responsible for filtering and purifying around five liters of blood a day, removing the toxins and waste that accumulate and cause disease, even death.
+Remember that your kidneys are responsible for filtering and purifying around five liters of blood a day, removing the toxins and waste that could cause disease or even death if they were allowed to accumulate in your body.

-Let’s look more closely at the consequences of continued consumption of salt.
+Let’s look more closely at the consequences of excessive consumption of salt, especially on kidney health.

-Effects of salt on kidney healthWe’re going to start out with a piece of good advice: replace the salt in your kitchen today with other, healthier options that still add flavor to your recipes and dishes.
+Effects of salt on kidney healthWe’re going to start out with a piece of good advice – replace the salt in your kitchen today with other, healthier options that still add flavor to your dishes.
+Some of these are:

 - Roasted garlic, or garlic powder